parasmani1/docu-swift/README.md

 ## Features

 - **File Upload**: Users can upload DOCX files for conversion.
-- **DOCX to PDF Conversion**: The application utilizes `node-qpdf2` for converting DOCX files into PDFs.
+- **DOCX to PDF Conversion**: The application utilizes headless LibreOffice for converting DOCX files into PDFs to ensure proper formatting.
 - **Password Encryption**: Optional password protection for PDFs if the user provides a password.
 - **Modern UI**: Built with React and styled using Tailwind CSS.
 - **Backend API**: Developed with Express.js, handling file uploads and conversion logic.